thumphries/bear-traps-talk/talk.md

 ???

+Understand - Haskell is very old

-Dialects and tribes - many use cases
+Many stakeholders with many different use cases

-Layering - explicit libraries with few expectations, more libraries built on top

-Defaults are for applications
+Styles over time have changed a lot - we've gone from mimicking OO to being mimicked in many cases

-At a certain scale, it is worth investing in a common core
+At a certain organisational scale, it is worth investing in a common core

+We can't expect new people coming onto our team to navigate this stuff seamlessly.
+It's easy to onboard one person, it's really really hard to onboard your hundredth person.
+And you can't expect the people you hire to know your dialect.